sumibi-yakitori/appconfig/README.md

 # appconfig

-A simple configuration file manager for applications.
+A simple configuration file manager for desktop applications.

 The configuration file is read from and written to the following locations.